jonathontoon/starter-kit/README.md

 **Features**

-- Concatenate, minify, and lint JavaScript.
+- Concatenate, minify, and lint TypeScript.
 - Compile, minify, autoprefix, and lint CSS.
 - Copy static files and folders into your `public` directory.
 - Automatically add headers and project details to JS and CSS files.